Migrate from v3

 Preparation

-Before you start, navigate to your v3 instance's manage account page.
+Before you start, navigate to your v3 instance's manage account page and follow the steps below to export your data:

 The export contains sensitive information, such as passwords, API keys, 2fa secrets, and more.
 Make sure to keep the file secure and delete it after the migration.

-1. After clicking "Yes", the server may take a few seconds to a few minutes to prepare the export file.
-Once it's ready, your browser will prompt you to download the file.
+After clicking yes, the server will start preparing the export file.
+This may take a few seconds to a few minutes, depending on the size of your data.
+Once the file is ready, your browser will prompt you to download it.
+Make sure to save it in a secure location, as it contains sensitive information.

 Setting up v4